-- 3. After evaluating your transcript, the Records Office will notify you in writing of your evaluation results. - 4.
-To ensure you receive evaluation results prior to the start of the semester, transcripts need to be received by June 15 for fall semester (December 1 for spring semester).
+3. After evaluating your transcript, the Records Office will notify you in writing of your evaluation results.
+(See Transfer of Credit policy, p.
+36.)

+4. To ensure you receive evaluation results prior to the start of the semester, transcripts need to be received by June 15 for fall semester (December 1 for spring semester).